A snuffle mat is an enrichment activity designed to tap into your dog’s sense of smell, providing mental and physical stimulation.

 The action of sniffing out a treat is hugely satisfying and self-rewarding for your dog (just like barking, but not as noisy).

 Some dogs just can’t get into interactive toys, which can be noisy or too difficult, so a snuffle mat can be an easy alternative to keep their brains and bodies moving.

 You may need to teach your dog how to use a snuffle mat

-When the dog has found all the treats put it away.
-Repeat this exercise twice a day for the first few days.
-This will associate the sniffing activity with the reward of finding the treats.
+When the dog has found all the treats, put it away.
+Try this exercise a few times a day so they learn that sniffing around on the mat will earn them treats.

 Snuffle mats make dogs feel good

-Did you know, 15 minutes of sniffing uses as many calories as an hours walk, so using a snuffle mat makes a great activity for puppies of highly active dogs.
+Did you know, 15 minutes of sniffing uses as many calories as an hours walk, so using a snuffle mat makes a great activity for puppies or highly active dogs.

 The sniffing will also act as a calmer and directs excess energy into a different activity.

-About the Author: Lara Shannon is a NDTF certified dog behaviourist and trainer, petfood nutritionist and Executive Producer and Host of Pooches at Play on Channel 10 and editor of Poochesatplay.com.
-Lara also runs her own dog training and boarding business in Melbourne’s Bayside area and is the Author of Eat, Play, Love Your Dog.
+About the Author: Lara Shannon is a certified dog behaviourist and trainer, pet food nutrition specialist, Executive Producer and Host of Pooches at Play on Channel 10 and editor of Poochesatplay.com.
+Lara also runs her own dog training business in Melbourne’s Bayside area and is the Author of World of Dogs and Eat, Play, Love Your Dog.